Employer Insights

 The OFLA expands on and is in addition to the nationwide requirements for the Family and Medical Leave Act (FMLA), but if employers meet the eligibility requirements, compliance is required for both.

-Any time off under FMLA also falls under OFLA if the worker is eligible for the OFLA leave.
+Any time off under FMLA also falls under OFLA if the worker is eligible for OFLA leave.
 Generally, OFLA and FMLA have consistent provisions.
 Therefore, either leave can be granted.
 However, the focus should always be on the leave that's most beneficial to the employee.

 Employee Benefits and Health Insurance